 Women who have abnormal, heavy periods or irregular bleeding sometimes:

-- Prescribed birth control pills or other hormonal treatments (injections, rings, creams, or an IUD) in an effort to regulate their cycles.
+- Prescribed birth control pills or other hormonal birth control treatments (injections, rings, creams, or an IUD) in an effort to regulate their cycles.
 Your doctor can discuss your options with you.
-Some women have to try a few different types of hormonal treatment before they find the one that works for them.
+Some women have to try a few different types of hormonal treatments to address hormone imbalance before they find the one that works for them.